All About DUI Evidence

 Breathalyzers Are Less Accurate

-Breath tests, which are performed through the use of breathalyzer machines, are the best known and most frequently used type of DUI evidence.
+Breath tests, which are performed through the use of breathalyzer machines, are the best known and most frequently used type of evidence in a DUI case.
 In fact, many people do not know they have an alternate choice at all.
-But despite its regular usage, this type of DUI evidence is not known for being entirely accurate.
+But despite its regular usage, this test is not known for being entirely accurate.
 In fact, there are many things that can throw off the results (though not sucking on pennies or batteries like you hear in so many myths on beating the breathalyzer) and these factors almost always fool the breathalyzer into thinking your Blood Alcohol Content (BAC) is higher than it actually is include:

 - Chemicals in the testing area